 Menopause is a natural process that marks the end of a woman’s reproductive years.
 It involves more than just ceasing menstruation.
 It is a natural process triggered by fluctuating estrogen levels.
 The symptoms of menopause vary greatly.
 Some women experience immediate symptoms, while others experience delayed menopause.

 Although menopause is a natural part of a woman’s life, it can be unpleasant and sometimes even painful.
 Some women find it difficult to cope with the changes, but luckily, plenty of advice is available for those struggling.
+There are some solutions out there that can help you going through menopause, such this amazing vaginal supplement from Lubracil.com, which is effective and doesn’t make you feel uncomfortable at all.
 The key is to be aware of any changes and seek medical attention.

 Women who undergo menopause are also more susceptible to certain health conditions.
 For instance, low estrogen levels are associated with an increased risk of heart disease, stroke, and osteoporosis.